Saturday, September 20, 2025

 The terminological links between the third trumpet and Isaiah 14 and Revelation 12 leave little doubt that the fall of Satan stands in the background of the third trumpet.
 Satan, the star of the morning, who was originally perfect, apostatized and became a fallen star.
 He then defiled and poisoned Adam and Eve with his specious teachings and through them, the entire human race.
 The result was that the entire race came under the sentence of death (Genesis 3:1-6, 19).

 The fall of this star portrays the great apostasy that defiled the church from within when Papal Rome rose to power from the shambles that the barbarians left in the Roman Empire.
-Though this trumpet cannot refer primarily to the fall of Satan from heaven at the beginning or at the cross, nevertheless the language is very reminiscent of the fall of Lucifer from heaven as described in Isaiah 14:12-14 and Revelation 12:7-9.

 --Daniel 7 and Revelation 13 tell us that the little horn/beast persecuted the saints for 3.5 times or 42 months.